Skip to content

 2. Dataset loading. longmemeval_m.json is 2.7 GB.
 Node's V8 engine has a max-string-length cap that rejects fs.readFile on a file of that size.
 The streaming fix is chain([createReadStream, parser(), streamArray()]) from stream-json + stream-chain, routed by a file-size probe at >1 GB.
 STAGE_J_BLOCKED_2026-04-25.md records the workaround.

 3. Run cost.
 A memory-augmented full-context M run consumes ~750M input tokens at GPT-4o-128K pricing, roughly $1,250 per run.
-Retrieval-augmented M runs are $5–$15.
+Retrieval-augmented M runs are $5 to $15.

 What the LongMemEval paper reports on M